duckietown/book-devmanual-software/src/intermediate/simulation/index.md

 NoSuchDisplayException: Cannot connect to "None"
 ---
-If you are connected through SSH, or running the simulator in a Docker image, you will need to use xvfb to create a virtual display in order to run the simulator.
+If you are connected through SSH, or running the simulator in a Docker image, you will need to use `xvfb` to create a virtual display to run the simulator.
 See the [Running Headless](simulator-running-headless) subsection.
 ```